Cyclical stocks and industries: what you need to know

 How to trade cyclical stocks

-To start trading cyclical stocks, there are a few steps to take:
+To start trading or investing in cyclical stocks, there are a few steps to take:

 - Choose the stock or ETF you want to take a position on

 - Decide whether you want to invest in cyclical stocks, or trade on their price movements

 - Create a live account with us or practise trading on a demo account

 - Find the right entry and exit levels for your trade using technical analysis